 Named for the Dutch city and the standard bearer of the Holland America Line fleet, Rotterdam was launched in 1997 and received the line’s latest Signature of Excellence enhancements in December 2009.
 On board, the art collection includes exact replicas of the huge clay army discovered buried in Xian, China, as well as a collection of clocks and timepieces, contemporary art by recognized artists, and antiques that represent Holland America Line’s seafaring heritage.

-Amsterdam and Rotterdam are sister ships, which sail on world cruises and extended voyages.
-The most traditional ships in the fleet, their interiors display abundant wood appointments in the public areas on promenade and lower promenade decks and priceless works of art throughout.
+The most traditional ships in the fleet, the interiors of sister ships Amsterdam and Rotterdam display abundant wood appointments in the public areas on promenade and lower promenade decks and priceless works of art throughout.